bzigterman/bzigterman.github.io-old/charts/covid.md

 ## Champaign County

-As of Friday in Champaign County (vs. two weeks ago):
+As of Monday in Champaign County (vs. two weeks ago):

-- Average new cases: 119 (vs. 78) +52%↑
+- Average new cases: 109 (vs. 86) +28%↑
 - Average hospitalized: 68 (vs. 58)
-- Deaths in the past month: 15 (vs. 8)
+- Deaths in the past month: 16 (vs. 9)
 - Percent of Champaign County fully vaccinated: 52.1% (vs. 51%)
 - Average new vaccine doses: 419 (vs. 403)